alecdhansen/alecdhansen/README.md

 <h1>Hi, I’m Alec! 👋</h1>

-- 👔 Freelance Web and Mobile Developer
+- 👔 Web and Mobile Developer for <a href="https://purplewrendigital.com">Purple Wren Digital</>
-- ✍️ I recently built and now maintain and add features to Flika.
+- ✍️ I recently completely V1 and now maintain and add features to Flika.
 It's built in **React Native** and **TypeScript**.
 Check it out here -> <a href="https://apps.apple.com/us/app/flika-real-estate/id6448050206">Flika</a>
 - 📫 Reach me via email at alecdhansen@gmail.com or on [LinkedIn](https://www.linkedin.com/in/alecdhansen/)
 - 🧑🏻‍💻 I've got a site!
 Check me out over at www.alechansen.me